HELLO FROM EARTH

 ADA LOVELACE MEDAL

 The Ada Lovelace Medal is a national award recognising the contribution of women to the engineering profession and to wider Australian society, given annually by Faculty of Engineering at the University of New South Wales.
-The award was an idea proposed by Wilson da Silva while a communications advisor to the faculty; he named the award and commissioned the design of the medal (pictured).
+The award was conceived by Wilson da Silva while a communications advisor to the faculty; he named the award and commissioned the design of the medal (pictured).

 Four journalists took part in the program: Rebecca Morelle (pictured), global science correspondent for BBC News in London; Matthew Hutson, a writer for Wired in New York; Maura O’Connor, a writer for The New Yorker; and Dan Falk, a celebrated science writer and CBC Radio producer from Toronto.
 The program was discontinued in 2019.